troymoench/naccbis/Cleaning/design.md

 ### Transfers and Duplicate Names

 To identify players who have either transferred to another NACC team or share a name with another player, find all player-seasons that have the same name but different teams.

+Any transfers and duplicate names should be manually loaded into the duplicate_names database table.

+## Generate Player Ids

+A single script will be used to generate player ids and load them into the database

+A player id takes the following format:

+`<first 5 characters of last name><first 2 characters of first name><2 digits>`
+The last two integer digits allow for the prevention of ID conflicts.

+For example:
+`Curtis Engelbrecht` -> `engelcu01`
+`Garrett Balind` -> `balinga01`
+`Galen Balinski` -> `balinga02`

+The script will then load the player-seasons along with the associated player id into the player_id database table.